guilhermegules/sandbox/data-structures/typescript/README.md

 - **Short answer**: In the left tree we know that `D < B < E < A < C` and this remains true for the right subtree, so we didn't break the BST invariant and, therefore, this is a valid transformation
 - **Long answer**: Recall that all BBSTs are BSTs so the BST invariant holds.
 This means that for every node `n`, `n.left < n` and `n < n.right`. _Note: The above assumes we only have unique values, otherwise we'd have to consider the case where n.left <= n and n <= n.right_.
   It does not matter what the structure of the tree looks; all we care about is the BST invariant holds.
 This means we can shuffle/transform/rotate the values and nodes in the tree as we please as long as the BST invariant remains satisfied.

+### AVL Tree introduction

+An AVL tree is one of many types of BBSTs which allow for logarithmic (O(log(n))) insertion, deletion, and search operations

+In fact, it was the first type of BBST to be discovered.
+Soon after, many other types of BBSTs started to emerge the 2-3 tree, the AA tree, the scapegoat tree, and its main rival, the red-black tree

+#### AVL Tree invariant

+The property which keeps an AVL tree balanced is called the Balanced Factor (BF).

+`BF(node) = H(node.right) - H(node.left)`

+where H(x) is the height of node x.
+Recall that H(x) is calculated as the number of edges between x and the furthest leaf.

+The invariant in the AVL which forces it to remain balanced is the requirement that the balance factor is always either -1, 0 or +1.